eliaszea/RIRIS/README.md

 RIRIS (Room Impulse Response Interpolation with Shearlets) contains the MATLAB implementation of the algorithm in [E. Zea, “Compressed sensing of impulse responses in rooms of unknown properties and contents,” J. Sound Vib.
 459, 114871 (2019)], on RIR interpolation using shearlet dictionaries.

-RIRIS is covered by a GPL v3 license (see COPYING for license terms).
+RIRIS is covered by a GPL v3 license (see LICENSE for license terms).

 **2. INSTALLATION**